GKnirps/ukidek/year-01.md

 ### 15th Limestone, 250

 A yak calf and a puppy were born today.
-Which reminds me that I still want to train thos dogs to guard our entrance.
+Which reminds me that I still want to train those dogs to guard our entrance.

 I realize that we should create an indoor pasture for our yaks and the pets.
-So far however, the usual funghi that tend to cover every muddy bit of cave floor at home don't grow on the soil we have underground.
-Lolor says we should dig until we find a natural cave to set free the funghi spores down there.
+So far however, the usual fungi that tend to cover every muddy bit of cave floor at home don't grow on the soil we have underground.
+Lolor says we should dig until we find a natural cave to set free the fungi spores down there.
 This sounds valid, but I don't want to risk opening a cave yet.
 Who knows what beasts lurk down there?

-### 24th limetsone, 250
+### 24th Limestone, 250

 They told me I did not have the skill to train a war dog!
 They called me mad!
 Mad!
 But I showed them!
-We now have to war dogs on leashes close to the trade depot.
+We now have two war dogs on leashes close to the trade depot.
 Nothing gets past them without being noticed.
 I even think they should be able to take out a kobold all by themselves.

 Several animals have been born in the past few days.
 After the puppy that I mentioned earlier, the cat gave birth to three kittens and the sow now has a piglet.

 The bridge t — wait a moment someone just told me that migrant just arrived.
 I have to see if they are useful.

-### 24th limestone, 250 addition
+### 24th Limestone, 250 addition

 Lêgan be praised!
 One of the newcomers is a èzum Ushattishis, a legendary armorsmith.
 The other one is a brewer.
 Currently Oddom brews our drinks, but none of us, including himself is happy with this.
 Now Oddom can concentrate on becoming a good cook while Ushat makes delicious booze.